 Strasbourg and Europe: when a city on the River Rhine calls for reconciliation of the peoples of Europe after the tragic Second World War.
+In this post, we’ll be discovering the European destiny of Strasbourg.
+We’ll find out why the beautiful capital of Alsace was chosen as one of the EU’s capitals as well as a few anecdotic stories.

 The European destiny of Strasbourg